Cargo bikes in Canada

 - Manuel Cappel - builds beautiful cargo bikes and trailers in his Toronto Island workshop.
 Manuel uses used bikes but new components to create strong bikes that can carry heavy loads.
 The bikes are cheaper than newer bikes with a price of about $2000 for a built bike (powdercoating extra).
 Give Manuel a call at 416.203.7717 to arrange a visit to his shop to discuss requirements.
 It takes him about a month and a half to build.

-- Paul Laursen of Invodane - builds long john and trike cargo bikes (images: long john with double kid seats, large work trike.
+- Paul Laursen of Invodane - builds the occasional long john and trike cargo bike (images: long john with double kid seats, large work trike.
 He uses aluminum frames with all new components in the cargo bikes.
 The City of Toronto Bicycle Promotions uses two of the bikes and have worked well for them.
 He sells them starting at $2500.
 Email Invodane or call (416-443-8049) for more information.

 - Tom's cargo bike build-your-own has plans for building your own long john.
 Fun, but not an option for most people.